hari2334/Predicting-Customer-Spending-/README.md

-# Predicting-Customer-Spending-
+# Predicting Customer Spending
-Using Diffrent Machine learning methods or models to Predict Customer spending on Cosmetic Products for next 6 Months
+Using Different Machine learning methods or models to Predict Customer spending on Cosmetic Products for the next 6 Months